 Whether you experience it as a sharp, searing pain or a dull ache, lower back pain can be serious business.
-Four out of five adults experience it at one point or another.

 Lower back pain is defined as pain in the vertebrae designated L1 through L5 — these comprise the part of the spine that curves inward at the base.

 A common reason your back may hurt is from bad posture while seated.
 Sitting in a slouched or hunched over position can put strain on the discs — the fluid-filled cushions that protect the vertebrae from rubbing together.